Dedicated, Compassionate, and Talented!

 Steve brings his incredible social media skills and love of all animals to Happily Ever Esther as the co-founder and member of the Board of Directors.
 He is a loud and proud speaker for animal welfare around the world.

-Derek Walter, Executive Director
+Derek Walter, Co-Founder and Executive Director

 The road to becoming the farm manager for Happily Ever Esther was not the straightest path.
 Spending years becoming an incredibly talented professional magician, Derek never thought he would quit the life in the spotlight to become the animal caretaker, but this couldn't have been a more perfect fit.